 Directions to Launch Locations

-Meet in Ballard Elks Lodge parking lot and launch from Elk’s Beach.
+Meet in Ballard Elks Lodge parking lot adjacent to West Marine, across from Um Bien.

 Address: 6411 Seaview Avenue Northwest

 Look for my Gold Subaru Outback on the left side of the lot.

 NOTE: There are no restroom facilities at this location before 3pm M-F. Sunday restrooms open at 9am.
 You can find restrooms at West Marine.